kubernetes/website/content/en/blog/_posts/2023-02-06-k8s-gcr-io-freeze-announcement.md

 **Authors**: Mahamed Ali (Rackspace Technology)

-The Kubernetes project runs a community-owned image registry called `registry.k8s.io` to host it's container images.
+The Kubernetes project runs a community-owned image registry called `registry.k8s.io` to host its container images.
 On the 3rd of April 2023, the old registry `k8s.gcr.io` will be frozen and no further images for Kubernetes and related subprojects will be pushed to the old registry.

-This registry `registry.k8s.io` replaced the old one and has been generally available (GA) for several months.
-We have published a [blog post](/blog/2022/11/28/registry-k8s-io-faster-cheaper-ga/) about its benefits to community and the Kubernetes project.
+This registry `registry.k8s.io` replaced the old one and has been generally available for several months.
+We have published a [blog post](/blog/2022/11/28/registry-k8s-io-faster-cheaper-ga/) about its benefits to the community and the Kubernetes project.
 This post also announced that future versions of Kubernetes will not be available in the old registry.
 Now that time has come.

 What does this change mean for contributors:
 - If you are a maintainer of a subproject, you will need to update your manifests and Helm charts to use the new registry.

 What does this change mean for end users:
 - 1.27 Kubernetes release will not be published to the old registry.
-- Patch releases for 1.24, 1.25 and 1.26 will no longer be published to the old registry from April.
+- Patch releases for 1.24, 1.25, and 1.26 will no longer be published to the old registry from April.
 Please read the timelines below for details of the final patch releases in the old registry.
 - Starting in 1.25, the default image registry has been set to `registry.k8s.io`.
 This value is overridable in `kubeadm` and `kubelet` but setting it to `k8s.gcr.io` will fail for new releases after April as they won’t be present in the old registry.
-- If you want to increase reliability of your cluster and remove dependency on community-owned registry or you are running Kubernetes in networks where external traffic is restricted, you should consider hosting local image registry mirrors.
+- If you want to increase the reliability of your cluster and remove dependency on the community-owned registry or you are running Kubernetes in networks where external traffic is restricted, you should consider hosting local image registry mirrors.
 Some cloud vendors may offer hosted solutions for this.

 ## Timeline of the Changes: